-In the League, we are not all brains or organizers.
+In the League, we are not all brainiacs or organizers.
 We don’t all think alike or support the same political party.
 We aren’t all public speakers.
-Most of us have little spare time, and we are not all bundles of energy.
-At different periods in our lives, we have different assets to offer.
-But together we have the brains, skills, energy and enough time that, when combined, make up an important, effective and purposeful organization.
+We are not all bundles of energy.
+And most of us have little time to spare.
+But together, when combined and united, we make up one of Florida’s most respected and effective civic organizations.

-Here we strive to give you the basic information you need to be an active, vital member.
-The League can help you be an interested, informed and engaged citizen, and you can help the League.
+We strive to give you the basic information you need to be an active, vital member.
+The League can help you be an interested, informed and engaged citizen, while you add your voice and ideas and energies to help the League.

 This is your League.
 The more time and talent you are willing to invest, the more you will gain from being a member.
 Be active.
 Get involved.
+Do what you can.
 There is no shortage of opportunities.